 Titles of cited articles are required for Articles, Letters, Reviews and Progress articles.
 Example: Rosenzweig, C. et al. Attributing physical and biological impacts to anthropogenic climate change.
 Nature 453, 353–357 (2008).

 For Commentaries or News & Views, titles of cited articles are not included.
 Example: Schneider, S. H. Nature 411, 17–19 (2001).

 For book citations, details of the publisher are required.
 Example: Jones, R. A. L. Soft Machines: Materials and Life Ch.
 3 (Oxford Univ.
 Press, 2004).

 Submission of a signed Competing Interests statement is required for all content in the journal.
-This statement will be published at the end of Letters, Articles, Reviews and Perspective articles, whether or not a competing interest is reported.
+This statement will be published at the end of Letters, Articles, Reviews and Progress articles, whether or not a competing interest is reported.
 For all other content types, a statement will be published only if a competing interest is reported.
-In cases where the authors declare a competing financial interest, a short statement to that effect is published as part of the article, which is linked to a more detailed version available online.
+In cases where the authors declare a competing interest, a short statement to that effect is published as part of the article, which is linked to a more detailed version available online.

 Figure legends for Articles and Letters begin with a brief title for the whole figure and continue with a short description of each panel and the symbols used; they should not contain any details of methods.
 Text for figure legends should be provided in numerical order after the references.

 Please submit tables at the end of your text document (in Word or TeX/LaTeX, as appropriate).
 Tables that include statistical analysis of data should describe their standards of error analysis and ranges in a table legend.